 The exclusion of sports facilities used by semi-pro teams “including major junior hockey teams,” is explicitly spelled out in the bilateral agreement signed between the province and the federal government.

-The CHL, identifies itself as a registered amateur league with as per the national governing body of hockey in Canada, Hockey Canada.
+The CHL identifies itself as a registered amateur league as per the national governing body of hockey in Canada, Hockey Canada.

 The mayor said the city is reworking its proposal in the hopes of receiving approval from the federal government.

 The idea for the multiplex came out of recent surveys of residents seeking opinions on what their top priority would be.
 Many residents have long wanted a municipal pool to be constructed.
 The existing indoor pools in the city are located at Carlton Comprehensive High School and at the former Rivier Academy.

 “The number one thing (residents) want is a new water facility,” Dionne said.